Ranking of State Medical Boards’ Serious Disciplinary Actions: 2005-2007

 Sidney M. Wolfe, M.D.

-Worst States (those with the lowest three-year rate of serious disciplinary actions).
+10 Worst States (those with the lowest three-year rate of serious disciplinary actions)

-Table 2 shows that five of these 10 states, (Delaware, Maryland, Minnesota, South Carolina, and Wisconsin) have been among the bottom 10 states for each of the last four three-year periods.
+Table 2 shows that four of these 10 states, (Maryland, Minnesota, South Carolina, and Wisconsin) have been among the bottom 10 states for each of the last five three-year periods.
 In addition, Nevada, South Dakota and Washington have been in the bottom 10 states for each of the last three three-year cycles.

-Best States (those with the highest three-year rates of serious disciplinary actions).
+10 Best States (those with the highest three-year rates of serious disciplinary actions)

 These data demonstrate a remarkable variability in the rates of serious disciplinary actions taken by the state boards.
 Only one of the nation’s 15 most populous states, Ohio, is represented among those 10 states with the highest disciplinary rates.
 Absent any evidence that the prevalence of physicians deserving of discipline varies substantially from state to state, this variability must be considered the result of the boards’ practices.
 Indeed, the ability of certain states to rapidly increase or decrease their rankings (even when these are calculated on the basis of three-year averages) can only be due to changes in practices at the board level; the prevalence of physicians eligible for discipline cannot change so rapidly.

 Moreover, there is considerable evidence that most boards are under-disciplining physicians.
-For example, in a report on doctors disciplined for criminal activity that we published in the last year, 67 percent of insurance fraud convictions and 36 percent of convictions related to controlled substances were associated with only non-severe discipline by the board.
+For example, in a report on doctors disciplined for criminal activity that we published recently, 67 percent of insurance fraud convictions and 36 percent of convictions related to controlled substances were associated with only non-severe discipline by the board.

 A relatively recent trend has been for state boards to post the particulars of disciplinary actions they have taken on the Internet.
 In October 2006, Public Citizen’s Health Research Group published a report that ranked the states according to the quality of those postings.
-The report showed variability in the quality of those websites akin to that reported for disciplinary rates in this report.
-There was no correlation between state ranking in the website report and state ranking in this disciplinary rate report (Spearman’s rho = 0.0855; p=0.55).
-A good website is no substitute for a poor disciplinary rate (or vice versa); states should both appropriately discipline their physicians and convey that information to the public.
+The report showed variability in the quality of those Web sites akin to that reported for disciplinary rates in this report.
+There was no correlation between state ranking in the Web site report and state ranking in that year’s disciplinary rate report (Spearman’s rho = 0.0855; p=0.55).
+A good Web site is no substitute for a poor disciplinary rate (or vice versa); states should both appropriately discipline their physicians and convey that information to the public.
 However, no state ranked in the top 10 in both reports.

 What Makes a Difference?